bttv-android/bttv/README.md

 (i.e. changes to resources)

-Just run the `./genmonkey` script and commit it.
+Just run the `./genmonkeyonly` script and commit it.
 Your PR should only contain changes in `monke.patch`.

 #### Both source and monkey patch changes

-Do the following:

-1. `cd` into `extraced`
-2. Stash your changes using `git stash`
-   > Your changes will appear as gone.
-Dont panic!
-   > You can get them back using `git stash pop`, like you will see later.
-3. Change the branch to `javaonly` using `git checkout javaonly`
-4. Go back to the main repo and run `./buildsources`
-5. Back in `extracted` create a commit like this: `git commit -m "new changes"`
-6. Go back to the master branch: `git checkout master`
-7. Get your changes back: `git stash pop`
-8. Run `./genmonke` form the main repo

-Your pull request will contain changes in `sources` and `monke.patch`!
+Run `./genmonkefull` script and commit it.
+Your PR will contain both changes to `source/` and `monke.patch`.
+If, for whatever reason, the script fails¹ you might need to `cd` into `extracted` run `git checkout master` and `git stash pop` to get your changes back.

+¹: If the script stops, because it detected no changes, you do not need to do that.

 # Best practices for contributers

-Everytime you get a new version of the code (e.g. using git pull) remove `extraced` and run `./initworkspace` again.
+Everytime you get a new version of the code (e.g. using git pull or git checkout) remove `extraced` and run `./initworkspace` again.

 [baksmali]: https://github.com/JesusFreke/smali
 [uber]: https://github.com/patrickfav/uber-apk-signer/releases/latest